vsterev/images-api/Readme.md

 npm run start
 ```

-start application on port 4000
+Application will run on port 4000 !

 ### Dependencies

 - MongoDB json collection to handle information about uploaded pictures
 - multer to handle multipart/form-data by uploading files
 - sharp transforming pictures to thumbnails
-- express-zip to make zip archive from pictures and send it back via API
+- adm-zip to make zip archive from pictures and send it back via API without saving to server
 - exifr to read EXIF information from uploaded pictures

 ### Examples

-1.<p><b> upload picture</b></p>
+1.<b> Upload picture</b>
 post request to http://localhost:4000/upload <br>
 use multipart/form data encoding, the key should be named 'image' <br>
 ![insomnia](screen-upload.png)